zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.md

 ### Instance Events

 See the [Static Events](#static-events) listing.
-The ZeroClipboard client instances regurgitate the `ZeroClipboard.Core` events, ONLY if the event is NOT impertinent to this particular client.
+The ZeroClipboard client instances regurgitate ALL of the `ZeroClipboard.Core` events &mdash; but ONLY if the event is NOT _impertinent_ to this particular client.
 The only difference is that the clients' event dispatching will update the `event` object to include a `client` property that references the relevant client instance, e.g.:

 ```js
 var client = new ZeroClipboard();